 In 2017, former US Surgeon General Vivek Murthy called loneliness a public health “epidemic.

 I don’t need the surgeon general to tell me that.
-I talk to people daily nowadays who struggle with loneliness, community, or friendship.
+I talk to people who struggle with loneliness, community, or friendship daily.

 The high standards we have to meet before we are willing to spend time with people — wearing the perfect outfit, cooking the perfect meal, having the perfect house — are stopping us from connecting.